fummicc1/Viary/README.md

 Viary is a voicy diary application with automatic sentiment analysis feature.

-For now, I support english and japanese language.
+For now, I'm supporting english and japanese language.

 |demo|
 |---|